Archive for January, 2008

 Ice-capped Volcanoes in La Antigua Guatemala

 Sometimes you just have to ask yourself what kind of strange brew are the Canadians brewing way up north, heh.
 See, first they steal our bright minds; then they take our gold and buy out our postal service; they insert strange things into our antigüeño breakfast (bacon they call it); even our money is now Canadian (it reads Canadian Bank Note on the brand-new Quetzal bills); just to name a few things.
 In return they send salsa-dancing-craze Spanish students and the horrible and hostile weather.
 Come on, this is Guatemala, a tropical country in Central America, you know, the tiny land that impedes the Caribbean Island from moving over the Pacific Ocean.
 So what business does it have freezing-cold-ice-capping winds in La Antigua Guatemala.
-See, we don’t need no stinking ice-capped mountains and volcanoes in our gorgeous temperate-always-sun-shining-eternal-spring weather.
+See, we don’t need no sticking ice-capped mountains and volcanoes in our gorgeous temperate-always-sun-shining-eternal-spring weather.
 Those volcanoes you see in the background are ice-capped (see larger image).